-What can you do when you have applied all the broadband speed enhancement techniques described on this site, but you have multiple users and/or devices and your limited ADSL speeds are becoming a major bottleneck?
+What can you do when you have applied all the broadband speed enhancement techniques described on this site, but you have multiple users and/or devices and your limited ADSL or ADSL2+ speeds are becoming a major bottleneck?
+Leased lines can be extremely expensive.
 The simple answer is to use more than one broadband connection.
-With the increasing availability of Local Loop Unbundled (LLU) services, using more than a single ADSL connection is now surprisingly affordable with the right choice of supplier(s).
+With the increasing availability of Local Loop Unbundled (LLU) services, using more than a single ADSL connection is surprisingly affordable.
 Not only can multiple connections speed up Internet access for users, it can provide much-valued resilience – so that you are not disconnected from the Internet if a single line goes down.

 Why use more than one broadband connection?

-In this website, we have presented a range of techniques that can be applied to squeeze the very best speeds from a single ADSL broadband connection.
+In this website, we have presented a range of techniques that can be applied to squeeze the very best speeds from a single ADSL or ADSL2+ broadband connection.
 These include:

 - installation of a filtered faceplate